 1/3 cup chopped walnuts (optional)

-- Preheat oven to 325F.
+- Preheat the oven to 325F.
 Coat a loaf pan with oil.
 In a medium mixing bowl combine the flour, salt, baking soda, baking powder, and cinnamon.

-- In another medium mixing bowl, whisk together the egg, oil, applesauce, yogurt, sugar and vanilla.
+- In another medium mixing bowl, whisk together the egg, oil, applesauce, yogurt, sugar, and vanilla.

 - Add the wet ingredients to the dry ingredients and mix until just combined.
 Gently fold in the zucchini and walnuts, if using.

-- Add batter to prepared loaf pan.
+- Add batter to the prepared loaf pan.
 Place in oven and bake for 45-50, or until a toothpick comes out clean.
-Let rest on a wire baking rack for 30 minutes before removing from pan.
+Let rest on a wire baking rack for 30 minutes before removing from the pan.